junxit/us-congress-bills-113/derived/amendments.md

 > should be relied on; read `bill.md` beside it, and the US Code for the
 > text being amended.

-12 amendatory instructions.
-4 executed, 8 stated and not applied.
+7 amendatory instructions.
+3 executed, 4 stated and not applied.

 An instruction is executed here only when the bill states **both** the text removed and the text inserted, so the result follows from this